thota-sasanth/Hand-Gesture-Recognition/README.md

 ## Demo

-Here is the demo of Hand Gesture Recognition -
+Here is the demo of Hand Gesture Recognition - <br>
 <br>

 <p align="center">